4 Person Yoga Poses Beginners

 Pose 1: Four-Person Downward Dog (Adho Mukha Svanasana)

-The Downward Dog is a foundational yoga pose that is excellent for stretching the hamstrings, calves, and shoulders.
-In a four-person variation, it becomes a collaborative effort that builds trust and communication.
+Downward Dog The ever-so-beloved foundational yoga pose, Downward Dog is amazing for stretching hamstrings, calves and shoulders.
+Or in a four-person version, it becomes a cooperative where trust and speaking increase.

 How to Do It: